-Considering a motion - that it may become a resolution
+Considering a motion - that may become a resolution

-Generally, two members give notice of a motion either prior to Synod, or during formalities on days 1, 2 or 3.
-The passage of a motion through Synod (on any day of business) is as follows -
+Generally, two members will give notice of a motion either prior to Synod, or during formalities on days 1, 2 or 3.
+The passage of a motion through Synod is as follows.